try it in 60 seconds — no Python setup, no venv

 $ pip install -e ".[api,agents,dev]"

-See CONTRIBUTING and the quickstart for the lab + first-change walkthrough.
+See CONTRIBUTING and the quickstart for the lab walkthrough.

 Why this exists